microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 ![MRTK](/External/ReadMeImages/EyeTracking/mrtk_et_EyeTrackingTarget.jpg =750x450)

-The *'OnSelected()'* event triggers the method *'TargetSelected'* in the [HitBehavior_DestroyOnSelect](\Assets\MixedRealityToolkit.Examples\Demos\EyeTracking\Demo_TargetSelections\Scripts\HitBehavior_DestroyOnSelect.cs) script attached to the gem GameObject.
+The _OnSelected()_ event triggers the method _'TargetSelected'_ in the [HitBehavior_DestroyOnSelect](\Assets\MixedRealityToolkit.Examples\Demos\EyeTracking\Demo_TargetSelections\Scripts\HitBehavior_DestroyOnSelect.cs) script attached to the gem GameObject.
-The interesting part is *how* the selection is triggered.
+The interesting part is _how_ the selection is triggered.
 The [EyeTrackingTarget](/Assets/MixedRealityToolkit.SDK/Features/Input/Handlers/EyeTrackingTarget.cs)
 allows for quickly assigning different ways to invoke a selection:

-- *Pinch gesture*: Setting the 'Select Action' to 'Select' uses the default hand gesture to trigger the selection.
+- _Pinch gesture_: Setting the 'Select Action' to 'Select' uses the default hand gesture to trigger the selection.
 This means that the user can simply raise their hand and pinch their thumb and index finger together to confirm the selection.

-- Say *"Select"*: Use the default voice command *"Select"* for selecting a hologram.
+- Say _"Select"_: Use the default voice command _"Select"_ for selecting a hologram.

-- Say *"Explode"* or *"Pop"*: To use custom voice commands, you need to follow two steps:
+- Say _"Explode"_ or _"Pop"_: To use custom voice commands, you need to follow two steps:
-    1. Set up a custom action such as *"DestroyTarget"*
+    1. Set up a custom action such as _"DestroyTarget"_
-        - Navigate to *'Input System Profile'* -> *'Input Actions Profile'*
+        - Navigate to _'Input System Profile'_ -> _'Input Actions Profile'_
         - Add new action

-    2. Set up the voice commands that trigger this action such as *"Explode"* or *"Pop"*
+    2. Set up the voice commands that trigger this action such as _"Explode"_ or _"Pop"_
-        - Navigate to *'Input System Profile'* -> *'Speech Commands Profile'*
+        - Navigate to _'Input System Profile'_ -> _'Speech Commands Profile'_
         - Add new speech command and associate the action you just created
-        - Assign a *'KeyCode'* to allow for triggering the action via a button press
+        - Assign a _'KeyCode'_ to allow for triggering the action via a button press
 <br>

 This should get you started in accessing Eye Tracking data in your MRTK Unity app!

 ---
 [Back to "Eye Tracking in the MixedRealityToolkit"](/Documentation/EyeTracking/EyeTracking_Main.md)